joem/dotfiles/README.markdown

 to do is `git add` it like it's any other file, and then `git commit` and you'll be all up to date.

-### Command-t

-As per command-t's readme, after installing or updating (even as a submodule) you must build the C extension:

-    cd ~/.vim/bundle/command-t
-    rake make

-NOTE: You may need to switch to the same version of Ruby that Vim itself is linked to, before running the `rake make`.
-This is usually the system Ruby.

 RUBY
 ====